RECAP: Retrieval-Augmented Audio Captioning: Abstract

 \section{Abstract}

 We present \textbf{RECAP} (\textbf{RE}trieval-Augmented Audio \textbf{CAP}-tioning), a novel and effective audio captioning system that generates captions conditioned on an input audio and other captions similar to the audio retrieved from a datastore.
 Additionally, our proposed method can transfer to any domain without the need for any additional fine-tuning.
 To generate a caption for an audio sample, we leverage an audio-text model CLAP~\cite{wu2023large} to retrieve captions similar to it from a replaceable datastore, which are then used to construct a prompt.
 Next, we feed this prompt to a GPT-2 decoder and introduce cross-attention layers between the CLAP encoder and GPT-2 to condition the audio for caption generation.
 Experiments on two benchmark datasets, Clotho and AudioCaps, show that RECAP achieves competitive performance in in-domain settings and significant improvements in out-of-domain settings.
 Additionally, due to its capability to exploit a large text-captions-only datastore in a \textit{training-free} fashion, RECAP shows unique capabilities of captioning novel audio events never seen during training and compositional audios with multiple events.
-To promote research in this space, we also release 150,000+ new weakly labeled captions for AudioSet, AudioCaps, and Clotho\footnote{We will release code and data on paper acceptance.}.
+To promote research in this space, we also release 150,000+ new weakly labeled captions for AudioSet, AudioCaps, and Clotho\footnote{https://github.com/Sreyan88/RECAP}.